SabarinathRajendran/hostel_app/README.md

 # hostel_app
-app for the hostel Student MAnagement Using Firebase as Backend
+app for the hostel Student Management Using Firebase as Backend

 An Android application to maintain student details with Firebase as backend.